You are here

 Stink Bugs and Similar-Appearing Insects in Iowa

-The brown marmorated stink bug (BMSB) is a recently-introduced, invasive insect found in the eastern USA.
-Several native or established insects in Iowa are similar in appearance to the BMSB.
+The brown marmorated stink bug (BMSB) is a recently-introduced, invasive insect now found throughout the U.S. Several native or established insects in Iowa are similar in appearance to the BMSB.
 See the photos below to determine if you have BMSB in your home, landscape or field.
 Submit all suspect specimens to clinic (at no charge) by following the steps for Submitting an Insect Specimen.